Hydraulic Lifts

 Safety Tips

-- Understand and follow the manufacturer’s directions for safe use.
+- Follow the manufacturer’s guidelines for safe usage.

-- The floor under the lift should be freed from oil or grease to minimize slipping hazards.
+- Maintain a clean, oil-free floor under the lift to prevent slipping hazards.

-- Avoid holes, ditches, slopes, or rough terrain.
+- Steer clear of holes, ditches, slopes, or uneven terrain.

-- The lift must be at least 10 feet distanced from electrical lines and power sources.
+- Maintain a minimum distance of 10 feet from electrical lines and power sources.

 Check out our Crane Manufacturers website